darnissan/ex0_introtogit/survey.md

-Favorite color:
+Favorite color: Facebook blue
-Favorite food:
+Favorite food: Matbucha
-Favorite musician/band:
-Favorite movie:
+Favorite musician/band:nunu
-Requested grade in the course:
+Favorite movie: well, the first rule is that i can't talk about it Requested grade in the course: 100